 There are many different types of freshwater trout and bass, some of them in the same waters.
 For this reason many people wonder about their differences.
 Therefore, what is the difference between trout and bass?

 Freshwater trout and bass are different species.
-Bass are from the Centrarchidae family and trout are from the Salmonidae family.
+Trout can be tougher to catch than Bass.
 Freshwater bass grow longer than trout and weigh between 10-20 pounds while trout weigh 2-6 pounds.
 Largemouth bass and brown trout taste stronger and fishier than smaller trout and bass.

 This article will do a side-by-side comparison of their tastes, textures, nutrients, costs, cooking methods, mercury levels and whether one can substitute for the other in recipes.
 In addition, I’ll compare their habitats, size, weight and how to tell them apart.

 Many of my health coaching clients ask me about these two fish for their diets.
 In addition to coaching clients about them, I’ve purchased, researched and consumed both prior to, during and after writing this article.

 Trout vs Bass: Habitats, Size, Weight and Appearance